vlavrynovych/auto-envparse/README.md

 ## How It Works

-auto-env uses JavaScript reflection to:
+auto-envparse uses JavaScript reflection to:

 1. **Discover properties** - Iterate through your object's own properties
 2. **Infer types** - Determine types from default values